garylirocks/quickrefs/microsoft-entra-id.markdown

 - Group types
   - Security groups
+    - Members can be
+      - users
+      - devices
+      - service principals
-    - Members can be users, devices, service principals, and other groups
+      - and other groups
     - For access control(RBAC), assigning licenses, etc
   - Microsoft 365
     - Members can only be users